dp-lewis/iframes-v-webcomponents/BLOG_POST.md

 - **p95** = SLA-critical worst-case scenarios
 - **Standard deviation (σ)** = consistency/predictability

-This is how Google measures Core Web Vitals, and how you should measure performance.
+This is how Google measures Core Web Vitals, and how you should considering measuring performance.

 ---